adamkennedy/Mesovator/README.md

 # Preamble

+(Oh god, a preamble.
+So you're probably yawning already and about to ignore the rest of this and go straight to the code.
+I'm yawning as I read this and I wrote it...
+Fair enough.
+But then come back and read why it's the way it is afterwards.
+You can skip the bit about exploiting the testing process if you're in a hurry)

 The project is tasked as follows:

     The challenge is intended to help us evaluate your problem solving and development skills.